Nashat Akram: Personal life

-Nashats parents are from Babil.
+Nashats parents are from Babylon Governorate.
 Nashat is the second child after his oldest brother Haider Akram and before his youngest brother Hassan Akram.
 In the year 2009, Hassan was kidnapped by a terrorist group in Iraq but was freed by the Iraqi police.
 Nashat is married with Hawra Al-Nadawi, an Iraqi writer living in London and they have two children.
 His father died when he was a little child.